Been Like This

 "Been Like This" is a song by American singer-songwriters Meghan Trainor and T-Pain from the former's sixth major-label studio album, Timeless (2024).
 They co-wrote the song with Kurt Thum, Trainor's brother Ryan, and its producers, Gian Stone and Grant Boutin.
 Epic Records released it as the album's lead single on March 14, 2024.
-A doo-wop song with contemporary influences, it incorporates a jazz intro and trumpet melody and has lyrics about confidence.
+A doo-wop and electroswing song with contemporary influences, it incorporates a jazz intro and trumpet melody and has lyrics about confidence.

 "Been Like This" reached numbers 15 and 24 on the Adult Pop Airplay and Pop Airplay charts in the US, respectively.
 The song also peaked at number 40 in the UK and number 51 in Ireland.
 Phillip R Lopez and Lauren Dunn directed its music video, which was choreographed by Charm La'Donna.
 It features Trainor alongside background dancers, performing a dance routine afront a space-themed background.
 She sang the song during the 22nd season of American Idol, on Today and Capital's Summertime Ball, and she included it on the set list of her 2024 concert tour, the Timeless Tour.